d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

        y = "Level of Myopia")  + #Label the y axis coord_flip()  #Turn the bars so they are vertical
 ```
+\newpage

+1. Sketch the bar plot created here.
+Be sure to label the axes.

+\vspace{1.5in}

-1. Using the bar chart created, estimate how many children have some level of myopia?
+2. Using the bar chart created, estimate how many children have some level of myopia?

 \vspace{0.3in}